 11.10 Limitations-Term Appointment.
 Notwithstanding anything contained in this article, no leaves of absence shall be deemed to extend the terms of members of the bargaining unit having term appointments, and all leaves of absence shall, in any event, terminate upon expiration of such terms.

 11.11 Association Leave.
-The Association President or his/her designee shall be afforded five (5) days paid leave per academic year for the purpose of attendance at NYSUT state-wide conferences/conventions of Representative Assemblies, Community College Conference and NYSUT Committee meetings, Notice of the taking of such leave shall be forwarded to the Executive Director of Human Resources not less than fifteen (15) business days in advance thereof.
+The Association President or their designee shall be afforded five (5) days paid leave per academic year for the purpose of attendance at NYSUT state-wide conferences/conventions of Representative Assemblies, Community College Conference and NYSUT Committee meetings, Notice of the taking of such leave shall be forwarded to the Executive Director of Human Resources not less than fifteen (15) business days in advance thereof.

-Three (3) days shall be provided as paid leave to the Association President or his/her designee for the purpose of lobbying activities on behalf of the College.
+Three (3) days shall be provided as paid leave to the Association President or their designee for the purpose of lobbying activities on behalf of the College.
 Notice of taking such leave shall be forwarded to the Executive Director of Human Resources not less than two (2) business days in advance thereof.

 Leave recipients shall be permitted to rearrange their schedule or to otherwise provide coverage for their own classes and/or duties, subject to review by their immediate supervisor and approval by the Executive Director of Human Resources.
 Such leave shall be taken in increments of one-half day.